vennietweek/multimodal-speech-emotion-recognition/README.md

 <img width="500" alt="Screenshot 2024-05-09 at 10 48 01 AM" src="https://github.com/vennietweek/multimodal-speech-emotion-recognition/assets/19652161/8afa8f13-f4e4-4322-afde-3095a9417047">
 </p>

 Emotions such as 'Happy' and 'Sad' are well-classified, indicating the model's robustness in recognizing these distinct emotional states.
-However, a considerable amount of class confusion is observed with the 'Neutral' emotion, where various true labels were misclassified as 'Neutral.'
-Furthermore, for true labels classified as 'Neutral,' the predominant misclassifications were into the 'Anger' category, reflecting the dataset imbalance.
+However, a considerable amount of class confusion is observed with the 'Neutral' emotion, where various true labels were misclassified as 'Neutral'.
+Furthermore, for true labels classified as 'Neutral', the predominant misclassifications were into the 'Anger' category, reflecting the dataset imbalance.

 ## Running the Model